Damian Foxall

 Damian Foxall (born 7 March 1969) is an Irish sailor from County Kerry.

 Personal details

-Foxall is married to Lucy Hunt, he has two children with Oisin and Neave and resides in Quebec, Canada.
+Foxall is married to Lucy Hunt, he has two children named Oisín and Neave, whom he had with his wife Suzy-Ann, a Quebec city native.
+He currently resides in Quebec, Canada.

 Key sailing results

 In addition to his offshore experience, Foxall has also been associated with dinghy, Olympic and America's Cup sailing.